 At Bunbury Cathedral Grammar School, we cater for students of all abilities and treat each student as an individual with their own unique strengths, aptitudes and interests, challenges and aspirations.
-For students who have particular academic strengths, we provide additional exciting and stimulating activities through our Challenge and Extension Programme.
+For students who have particular academic strengths, we provide additional exciting and stimulating activities through our Challenge and Extension Program.
 For students who find their academic work difficult we offer a range of support services.

 Structure of the curriculum

 In Years 7 to 9 students spend most of their time being taught in mixed-ability groupings.
 Students are streamed for Mathematics progressively through Year 7 and this continues into Year 8 and beyond.
 Students are streamed for the four core areas of English, Mathematics, Science and Society and Environment from the start of Year 10.

 In lower Secondary classes, the curriculum is presented in a differentiated manner.
 This means students within any particular class may be working on different activities suited to their ability and understanding of that topic.
 Some students may be consolidating their understanding whilst others are tackling extension tasks.
 In this way we cater for the full range of abilities within a class.

 In Year 7 and 8, we offer Enrichment English classes in place of a foreign language for students who struggle with English.
 Students are assessed at the start of the year and this data is used, alongside previous school reports, parental information and NAPLAN assessments to determine which students would be suited to this course.

 The School provides Educational Assistants who work alongside students in the classroom to support them and to help students to access the curriculum more fully.